 1. Incredible Camp Sites Next to the Ocean

 Kauai’s year round warm temperatures make it great for camping, even in winter.
 All the Kauai state-owned campsites are next to the ocean in beautiful natural settings.
 They’re super cheap ($3!) but the booking system is Jurassic!!
 You have to either plan ahead by sending cheques in the post, or turn up in person to get the permits to camp.
 We stayed at four campsites while on Kauai: Polihale, Salt Lake Park, Haena State Park and Anahola Beach Retreat (a private one).
+Read more about my experience camping in Kauai.

 The facilities at all sites are good but simple, with a BBQ area, a couple of power points, toilets and cold showers.
 There are also heaps of private camp grounds.
 Beware of the roosters which are EVERYWHERE on Kauai, bar Polihale!